 When Chevron employees elect the month they would like to begin their pension, Chevron looks back three months to calculate the rate used for the pension disbursement.

-For a June 2020 pension commencementdate, the average of the January 2020, February 2020, and March 2020 rates comprise the blended rate.
+For a July 2020 pension commencement date, the average of the February 2020, March 2020, and April 2020 rates comprise the blended rate.

 For lump-sum conversions, the annuity is discounted to a present value using the first segment rate for the first five years of expected payments, the second segment rate for the next 15 years of expected payments and the third segment rate for all years of expected payments over 20.